 In each scheduling cycle, the meta scheduler collects information about the queue and processor status of each system in the grid and the current list of pending jobs.
 This information is processed by our MCMF algorithm and the jobs are submitted to the appropriate systems.
-From the web statistics published by NorduGrid [50], we observed the information From the web statistics published by NorduGrid, we observed the information collection phase takes less than 30 seconds for all the 80 systems in the grid.
-During our experiments, we observed that our Python implementation running on an Intel Core i7 3.4Ghz processor with 16GB RAM takes 8.4 seconds on average for computing the scheduling cost and constructing the flow network, and 16.3 seconds on average for computing the minimum cost flow and the subsequent job submissions to individual systems.
-Assuming that a scheduling cycle happens every few minutes [14], we conclude that our implementation is fast enough to be deployed in currently operational grids.
+From the web statistics published by NorduGrid, we observed the information collection phase takes less than 30 seconds for all the 80 systems in the grid.
+During our experiments, we observed that our Python implementation running on an Intel Core i7 3.4 Ghz processor with 16GB RAM takes 8.4 seconds on average for computing the scheduling cost and constructing the flow network, and 16.3 seconds on average for computing the minimum cost flow and the subsequent job submissions to individual systems.
+Assuming that a scheduling cycle happens every few minutes [10], we conclude that our implementation is fast enough to be deployed in currently operational grids.